setna12/alx-system_engineering-devops/README.md

-task 1.
+Task 1.
 What’s in there?